aljs/wew.js/README.md

 Class to be added to element once animation has completed.

+#### animateLibClass
+Type: `String` Default: `animated`

+Class of the animation library to apply, default is for Animate.css.

 #### offset
 Type: `Number` Default: `0.5` (50%)

-Percentage of element that needs to be in the viewport before the animation triggers.
+If less then 1, percentage of element that needs to be in the viewport before the animation triggers.
+If more then 1, offset from the top of the element (in pixels).

-####  delay
-Type: `Number` Default: `0`

-Milisecond delay before animation is added to element in view.

-####  removeAnimations
-Type: `Boolean` Default: `true`

-Whether animation classes set via the `data-animation-classes` attribute should removed when the animations complete.

 ####  reverse
 Type: `Boolean` Default: `false`